BurkeBlaine1999/Graph-Theory-Project/Overview.md

  ### Shunting yard algorithm
  The Shunting yard algorithm is a method for parsing mathematical expressions specified in infix notation.
+ I used it so I could could produce a postfix notation from an infix notation.

   In my code I created a list in order to append and pop items off and onto the stack.

 > ```
 >   infix = list(infix)[::-1]